esp-rs/std-training/book/src/03_2_cargo_generate.md

 You'll be prompted for details regarding your new project.
 When given a choice between several options, navigate using cursor up/down and select with the Return key.

+The first message you see will be:
+`⚠️Unable to load config file: /home/$USER/.cargo/cargo-generate.toml`.
+You see this error because you do not have a favorite config file, but you don't need one and you can ignore this warning.

+🔎 You can create a [favorite config file](https://rustrepo.com/repo/cargo-generate-cargo-generate) who will be placed in `$CARGO_HOME/cargo-generate`, and override it with `-c, --config <config-file>`.

 > If you make a mistake, hit `Ctrl+C` and start anew.

 ✅ Configure your project: